DavidG1011/Extended-Kalman-Filter-Project/README.md

-## Extended Kalman Filter Project
+## Extended Kalman Filter Project:
 Udacity Self-Driving Car Engineer Nanodegree Program.
-Term 2, project 1.
+Term 2, Project 1.

 The rubric followed for this project can be viewed [Here](https://review.udacity.com/#!/rubrics/748/view).

 # Note: This project can not be run without access to the simulator discussed below.

 --

 ## Important Dependencies: